microsoft/pldm-fw-pkgr/README.md

 		ii) header.json file (PLDM Header file)

 2. To repack a firmware bundle
-	If not available, point to the unpack folder which contains the component image files and header.json files and run
+	If not available, point to the unpack folder which contains the component image files (.bin) and header.json file (populated) and run

 	pldm.exe -F workspace\unpack -N repack